oyster-catcher/HopperGuidance/README.md

 Parameters for (2) describe what to do when the craft is off the trajectory.
 The nearest point on the trajectory is marked by a blue line from the craft to the trajectory.
 This nearest point takes into account and position and velocity with a little more weight for velocity.
 This makes the craft behave more smoothly rather than blindy aiming for the nearest point in position.
 So the craft tries to match the position and velocity of the nearest point.
 If calculates a correct to the thrust vector to try and minimise the discrepancy.
 Six PID controllers are used to achieve this.
 3 for the X,Y and Z positions and 3 for X, Y and Z velocities.

-- Idle attitude angle - If the craft is pointing more this angle away from the required direction of thrust then idle the engine at 0.1% thrust.
+- Idle attitude angle - If the craft is pointing more this angle away from the required direction of thrust then idle the engine at 1% thrust.
 This prevent the craft thrusting in the wrong direction and waits of it to point correctly
-- Err.
-Position gain - Sets the velocity to aim to close the position error.
+- Correction factor - Sets the velocity to aim for to close the position error.
 If set of 1 then when 1m aware aim for a velocity of 1m/s towards the target.
-0.2 to 0.4 are good values.
+0.1 to 0.4 are good values.
+Using 0.1 for large vessels that take longer to change their attitude.

-- Velocity gain - If set of 1 then when the target velocity is out by 1m/s than accelerate at 1m/s2
+- Keep ignited - Purely for Realism Overhaul where there are limited ignitions.
+The engine will stay ignited and can only throttle back to that allowed by the engine which might be severely limited.
+The Merlin can throttle back to 40% and the BE-3 to 18%.
+If this is set the engine will be shutdown fully on touchdown and will need to be re-activated (its the only way I could reduce thrust to zero via the API!)
 - Show track - Display track, align and steer vectors
 - Logging - If enabled the files vessel.dat and solution.dat are logged to the same directory as KSP.log